simondavall/Orcus/README.md

 3. This places the executables in the usr/local/bin directory.
 4. Make sure usr/local/bin is included in the PATH env variables.

+To install **libsodium** refer to the installation section at https://doc.libsodium.org/

 ## Usage

 To encrypt a file: